Promethee-community/Face-Recognition/README.md

 &nbsp;

 Want to join us/ to know more about Prométhée ?
-Please click on there : (link promethee page Fb?)
+Please send us an email !